pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/21_Glossary.md

 The glossary module is a powerful tool making internal linking easy and smart.
 In a special editor you can define your terms which are replaced automatically with a link to the defined page.

-But the glossary is not only useful for internal linking, it's also perfect for explaining abbreviations and/or acronyms.
+But the glossary is not only useful for internal linking, it's also perfect for explaining abbreviations.

 ## How it Works